 The sensor areas are connected to a thermocouple, and can even be integrated as part of the thermocouple itself.
 This approach is less sensitive to small transitions and generally, produces less accurate results than their heat flow counterparts.

-High pressure DSC (HP-DSC), is used in four special scenarios.
+High-pressure DSC (HP-DSC), is used in four special scenarios.
 The first is during oxidative stability tests as the atmospheric pressure in a normal DSC machine can be inconvenient and cause the process to take too much time.
 The second situation is when a reaction forms methanol or water as a by-product and subsequently causes the sample to foam.
-Using a higher pressure supresses the foam and causes the molecules to resuspend back into the solution.
+Using a higher pressure suppresses the foam and causes the molecules to resuspend back into the solution.

 The final scenario is when a sample’s transition is sensitive to the pressure.
 Such examples are the boiling point, which increases under pressure, and the glass transition (Tg) of a material.
-Running a HP-DSC allows the user to study these transitions and for boiling points, it also allows the user to calculate the vapour pressure of the sample.
+Running an HP-DSC allows the user to study these transitions and for boiling points, it also allows the user to calculate the vapor pressure of the sample.

 Ultra-Violet DSC (UV-DSC)

-This is a particularly useful technique when the sample in question includes a UV-initiated curing procedure, such as in dental resins, orthopaedic bone cements, hydrogels, paints, coatings and adhesives.
-This method not only allows the user to study the efficiency of the curing process, but can also provide information on the mechanical strength and kinetic properties of a sample.
+This is a particularly useful technique when the sample in question includes a UV-initiated curing procedure, such as in dental resins, orthopedic bone cement, hydrogels, paints, coatings, and adhesives.
+This method not only allows the user to study the efficiency of the curing process but can also provide information on the mechanical strength and kinetic properties of a sample.